kleinjoshuaa/impression_counter/README.md

 ```
 It will serve locally on port 3000

-You will need to set up your split webhook to point to your server.
+You will need to set up your split impressions webhook to point to your server.
 Ensure that it's hitting the `/impression` endpoint.

 Then every impression that hits it will increment a counter to show information.